 Are you looking to add additional skills and experiences to your resume?
 Volunteering is a great way to meet new people, develop and refine skills, and give back to the community.
 Here are a few of the websites available to help you find opportunities in the Vancouver area and beyond:

-An additional way to gain new professional skills is by completing a co-op or internship while attending Clark College.
+An additional way to gain new professional skills is by completing a Co-op or Internship while attending Clark College.
 Co-ops/internships may be paid or non-paid positions with for-profit or non-profit organizations that have the opportunity to be completed for academic credit.
-Stop by or call Career Services to speak with Carolyn Johnson, the Co-op/Internship Coordinator, to learn more about these experiences.
-Carolyn can be reached at (360) 992-2391 or firstname.lastname@example.org.
+To learn more about these experiences, stop by or call Career Services to make an appointment with Carolyn Johnson, the Co-op/Internship Coordinator.
+Carolyn can be reached at (360) 992-2902 or email@example.com.